 What are we doing?

-We continue to campaign to encourage other festivals to remunerate authors fairly, pay expenses and VAT, and treat authors appropriately in line with our Minimum Practice Guidelines for Festivals.
-We have updated our Minimum Practice Guidelines for literary festivals as well as those for schools and Universities.
+We continue to campaign to encourage all organisations to remunerate authors fairly, pay expenses and VAT, and treat authors appropriately in line with our guidelines.
+You can read our guidelines on rates and fees for various types of appearances here.

 What Can You Do?

 - Whenever you are invited to appear at a festival or other venue, use our guidelines for authors which include a checklist and template invoice.

 - We would love to hear from festivals and authors to broaden our knowledge of current practices - both good and bad.
 Please email us to share your experiences, or fill in our festival survey.